 The couple even purchased a new pram and car seat in purple, ahead of the arrival of their little princess.

-Lauren remembers the moment she went into theatre
+Lauren remembers the moment she went into the theatre

-In hindsight, the couple wished they had paid for a private 4D scan and found out sooner, rather than being surprised after their son was delivered.
+In hindsight, the couple wished they had paid for a private 4D scan instead of a gender scan and found out sooner, rather than being surprised after their son was delivered.

 Instead, the couple prepared to welcome a girl and decided to donate all the old clothes their older sons had grown out of.

 ‘I was lying there, looking up and thinking, “Any moment now I am going to meet my daughter.
 Any second now I will finally be able to hold her”.